 As Windows 10 doesn’t support HomeGroup, this becomes really difficult task to share printer under network area.
 Here, we have explained an easy way of the print server to allow such a process.
 Here are the steps to follow-

 - Right-click on Windows and select the gear icon (Settings) on the left pane.

 - When Settings window appears, select Devices thereafter Printers & scanners from the left column.

-- Next, do the click on Printer properties link to go ahead.
+- Next, do the click on the Printer properties link to go ahead.

-- Here under Sharing tab, activate Share this printer check box.
+- Here, under the Sharing tab, activate Share this printer checkbox.

 - Type the name of the printer at the void against Share name.

 - At last, click Apply and OK button to confirm the changes.

 After completing the above task, you can share the printer when the PC is turned ON.